-We will answer all these questions in this article.
+We will answer all of these questions in this article.
 We will not only give you a few tips, but also explain in detail the differences between the individual expansion stages and their possibilities.

-What can a complex Pick-to-Light system control?
+What can a complex Pick-to-Light control?

 Connection of external devices and systems